 According to Manfredo (1989), involvement can be defined as the extent to which tourists are interested in an activity and the affective responses aroused from the activity.
-Involvement reflects the degree to which an individual is devoted to an activity, product, or experience (Prayag and Ryan, 2012).
-As an attitude, involvement can be learnt during interaction with the environment and shaped by individual characteristics (Prayag and Ryan, 2012).
-It indicates the importance attached and enduring nature of interest in or motivation towards an activity (Kyle and Chick, 2004).
-Involvement is positively related to overall tourist satisfaction (Hwang, et. al. 2005) and is an antecedent to place attachment (Prayag and Ryan, 2012).
+Involvement reflects the degree to which an individual is devoted to an activity, product or experience (Prayag & Ryan, 2012).
+As an attitude, involvement can be learnt during interaction with the environment and shaped by individual characteristics (Prayag & Ryan, 2012).
+It indicates the importance attached and enduring nature of interest in an activity.
+Involvement is positively related to overall tourist satisfaction (Hwang et al., 2005) and is an antecedent to place attachment (Prayag & Ryan, 2012).
 Therefore, it can be a useful measurement of the tourist experience of the cooking classes.
 Kim et al. (2012) employed three scales to measure involvement (Table 1):